Contrasting Cultures of India

 Day 2 Delhi – Bhopal

 After breakfast at the hotel, we leave for city tour of New Delhi.
 We visit Qutab Minar, the tapering monument built in 1199 it symbolizes the supremacy of Islam.
 This structure was eventually the prototype of all minars or towers in India.
 Our next stop is Humayun's tomb, built by his senior wife and mother of Emperor Akbar.
 This is the earliest example of Mughal architecture in India.
 It is believed that it was this mausoleum, which inspired Shah Jahan to build the Taj Mahal.
 We drive past the India Gate, Presidential Palace and Parliament House.

->

-> After the visit, we drive to Delhi international airport to board your evening flight to Bhopal Upon arrival met and greeted by a Vasco representative and transferred to the hotel for check in.
+After the visit, we drive to Delhi international airport to board your evening flight to Bhopal.
+Upon arrival you are received by a Vasco representative and transferred to the hotel for check in.
 Overnight stay is at the hotel.

->

-> Optional Inspiring Experiences
+Optional Inspiring Experiences

 In the evening we will dine at Jehan Numa Retreat’s signature restaurant – Under the Jamun Tree – which is a visual and sensual delight, the simple but enchanting style and décor in perfect harmony with the natural beauty of its location and surroundings.
 Enjoy the ambience and the setting, as for the delicious and very select kebabs and curries served from the house live kitchen, created for a gourmet’s palate.
 The pleasant environs, a cool breeze filled with the most heavenly aromas and food that will transport your senses into a different world with every bite and give you an experience that's hard to forget.